cyanbun96/qrustyquake/README.md

 Bubbleguuum's build system is used for release AppImages.
 Bubbleguuum has also contributed several miscellaneous fixes.

-Pup Luka has contributed the "resurrect" command, WinQuake-style exit screen, Steam Deck build script, and a lot of miscellaneous fixes all over.
+Pup Luka has contributed the "resurrect" command, r_showtris, faithful Saturn text, svc_sellscreen, WinQuake-style exit screen, Steam Deck build script, and a lot of miscellaneous fixes all over.

 --CyanBun96 <3